U24-CC-BD-Taylor-2024/Childhood_Cancer_Birth_Defects_Taylor_U24/data_dictionary/README.md

 # Data Dictionary for the Childhood Cancer and Structural Birth Defects U24 project
-This data dictionary contains descriptions about data sets that have been added to the Data Distillery graph (DDKG).
+This data dictionary contains descriptions about data sets that have been added to the Data Distillery graph (DDKG), which can be found [here](https://github.com/nih-cfde/data-distillery/blob/main/DataDistillery29August2025/DD_29August2025_data_dictionary.md).
 Descriptions about data sets in the Data Distillery graph can be found in the Data Distillerys data dictionary

 ## Somatic Datasets

 ### Description
-`...`
+Somatic variants from three  cohorts have been ingested into the graph, including KF-NBL, KF-TALL and CBTN
 ### Schema
 `...`
 ### Cypher Queries